johnshearing/PrivateKeyVault/README.md

 ### Using Your PrivateKeyVault

 #### Sending an Offline Transaction to the Ethereum Blockchain
-[This Video](https://www.youtube.com/watch?v=_vA4tTLdL2M) shows how an offline transaction is made on the Ethereum blockchain using the first prototype of this device.
+[This video tutorial](https://www.youtube.com/watch?v=_vA4tTLdL2M) shows how an offline transaction is made on the Ethereum blockchain using the first prototype of this device.
 The procedure for making an offline transaction using the newer device is still the same so have a look if you want to see how an offline transaction is made.

 #### Sending an Encrypted Message
-I will be covering all of this material in a video tutorial shortly.
+[This video 48 minute tutorial](https://youtu.be/qUWWuHium30) shows how to do airgapped GPG encrypted messaging with the PrivateKeyVault.
-What is written below is the script that the video will follow.
+What is written below is the script.
 So it serves as a written tutorial as well.

 To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.
 [This very short video shows the process](https://www.youtube.com/watch?v=3MwJOj3t8cI)
-Until the video is posted here, look at this very short video clip before proceeding with this topic.
+Look at this very short video clip before proceeding with the tutorial.

 **Video script starts here**
 The Private Key Vault is an airgapped computer.